poseidon-framework/poseidon-framework.github.io/janno_details.md

 The `Nr_SNPs` column gives the number of SNPs reported in the genotype data files for this individual.

 The `Coverage_on_Target_SNPs` column reports the mean fold coverage on the SNP set of the genotype dataset (e.g. 1240K) for the merged libraries of this sample.
 To calculate the coverage it is necessary to determine which SNPs are covered how many times by the mapped reads.
 Individual SNPs might be covered multiple times, whereas others may not be covered at all by the highly deteriorated ancient DNA.
 The coverage for each SNP is therefore a number between 0 and n.
 The statistic can be determined for example with the QualiMap [@Okonechnikov2015](https://doi.org/10.1093/bioinformatics/btv566) software package.
-In case of multiple libraries, the coverage can be given as a mean across all of them.
+In case of multiple libraries, the total coverage should be given across all libraries.

 #### Data quality